HenryDashwood/hakyll-website/things/bio.md

 **Next Generation Sequencing** works by chopping up DNA into single stranded fragments attached to a slide.
 PCR is then used to make clusters of identical fragements on the slide.
 Nucleotides are then added so that they bind with a single base in each fragment of DNA.
 They are modified to fluoresce in different colours so we can take pictures to see which base is present and also to have a terminator molecule so we only add one at a time.
 It is not perfect as errors increase in later cycles which is why it used on short strands of DNA.

 RNA chops up DNA into **exons** and **introns**.
 Introns get thrown away while exons are concatenated together and translated into proteins.
 Exons make up your **exome**.
 It is only ~1.5% of your genome and therefore much more practical to sequence.
+A protein coding region contains **Open Reading Frames (ORF)**.
+An ORF is a region of DNA sequence, or reasonable length, that begins with an initiation codon.
+An ORF is a potential protein coding region.
+Genes in prokaryots are smaller and do not have introns.

 Since RNA is single stranded it can't be sequenced.
 However, we can transcribe it into **complimentary DNA (cDNA)** with a molecule called **reverse transcriptase**

+### Identifying genes in genomes

+An early step in analyising a newly-sequenced genome is identiying the genes that code for proteins and RNAs, and to identify their products.
+There are two basic approaches:

+1. _A priori_ methods seek to recognise sequence patterns within expressed genes and the regions flanking them.
+Protein coding regions have distinctive patterns of codon statistics such as the abscence of stop codons.

+2. _"Been there, seen that"_ methods recognise regions corresponding to previously known genes from the similarity of their translated amino acid sequences to known proteins in other species, or by matching **Expressed Sequence Tags (EST)**.
+ESTs are sequences that correspond to at least part of a transcribed gene.

 ## File Formats